The Spice Trail: Episode two: "Nutmeg and Cloves"

 In this programme we visit the Spice Islands in Indonesia, the original home of these two spices.
 In the first half we look at nutmeg and discover it has many layers.
 There is the outer fruit which is used for jam.
 When ripe the fruit opens revealing a red nut and this is the best time to pick it we are told.
-However, in the program we see examples of fruit being cut open when it has been picked early.
+However, in the programme we see examples of fruit being cut open when it has been picked early.
 We see the outer red skin of the nut being removed and dried to create mace.
 The inner skin or black shell of the nut is then removed and discarded and what is left is the hard brown "nut" we call nutmeg.
-We also find out that Almond trees are important for shade and a species of Dove is responsible for planting most of the almonds trees and nutmeg trees.
+We also find out that Almond trees are important for shade and a species of Dove is responsible for planting most of the almond trees and nutmeg trees.

 The second half of the programme looks at Cloves.
 We are introduced to the pink flower buds on the tall trees and are told that the best cloves are pink and not yet opened.
 A mixture of long poles, rope pulling and tree climbing are used so the pickers can collect the clusters of buds from all over the trees.
 Back on the ground the individual cloves are snapped off from the bud cluster and they are sun dried in the streets.
 The rest of the bud cluster (stalks and a few small young leaves) are used as an additive to Tobacco, and we see Kate attempting, after much effort, to make a Herbal cigarette.